Skip to main content

 AI in Distribution – What Industry Leaders Have to Say

-Mike Marks, Founding Partner of Indian River Consulting Group and Senior Research Fellow at NAW, shares his insights on AI in distribution.
-He answers common questions about AI, defines it for beginners, and discusses its significant impact on the distribution industry.
+Mike Marks, Founding Partner of Indian River Consulting Group and Senior Research Fellow at NAW, has been one of the most consistent voices on AI in distribution.

 Challenges of AI in Distribution